cybozu-go/neco/docs/ignition.md

     - OSD should be backed by whole disk, partitions or logical volumes.
     - Making partition in dm-crypted device can bypass the above-mentioned limitation.

-* What devices are partitioned?
+* What type of devices are partitioned?

     All encrypted HDDs.
-In addition, it makes persistent names for each partition.
+In addition, the created partitions have the static name (`primary`).

 systemd targets and ordering dependencies
 -----------------------------------------